VibrantStarling/Transfer-annotations/README.md

 6. Run `gff_missing_cds_finder.py`
 7. Run `gff_protein_change_finder.py`

-## The scripts

-You can run everything at once with `run-transfer-annotations.sh`
+You can also run everything at once with `run-transfer-annotations.sh`

 ## The scripts